Now accepting new patients — call 212-328-1180

 Dr. Kaminsky blends Visceral Manipulation principles with vibrational therapy and often pays particular attention to restrictions around lymph nodes near the organs, aiming to support freer movement and function.

-Can VM be combined with Craniosacral Therapy?
+Can Visceral Manipulation be combined with Craniosacral Therapy?

 Yes.
-Many clients benefit from an integrated approach - visceral work for internal mobility and craniosacral work for nervous system regulation and whole-body coherence.
+Many clients benefit from an integrated approach: visceral work for internal mobility and craniosacral work for nervous-system regulation and whole-body coherence.

 Book Visceral Manipulation in New York